bkper/bkper-tax-bot/README.md

 ```

 See the [Tax Bot help article](https://help.bkper.com/en/articles/4127778-tax-bot) for a working example.
-See the [Sales Taxes article](https://help.bkper.com/en/articles/2569187-sales-taxes-vat)to learn more about included and not included taxes.
+See the [Sales Taxes article](https://help.bkper.com/en/articles/2569187-sales-taxes-vat) to learn more about included and not included taxes.